microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/industrydata-industrydatarun-start.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Start a new [industryDataRun](../resources/industrydata-industrydatarun.md).
 Industry data automates a run every 12 hours; however, users can use the start action to perform an on-demand run.
 The industry data service throttles the start of runs, allowing up to five successful runs every 12 hours.
-An on-demand run causes the next system-scheduled run to be skipped if it is set to run within the next 10 hours.
+An on-demand run causes the next system-scheduled run to be skipped if it's set to run within the next 10 hours.

 [!INCLUDE [national-cloud-support](../../includes/global-only.md)]